Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/Big Data Analysis/Module 1/big data and hadoop.md

 - **Value**:

     - The most important V, representing the ==_usefulness and insights_== that can be derived from Big Data.
-    - Turning data into actionable insights or ==added value for businesses==, such as improving decision-making or enhancing customer experiences.
+    - Turning data into actionable insights or ==added value for businesses==, such as ==improving decision-making== or enhancing customer experiences.

 ### Types of Big data